+check here if seen

-Click here for more information on arctic seals Pinnipeds (Seals), continued Atlantic Gray Seal Halichoerus grypus atlantica < 10 feet ~ 900 pounds Gray seals are characterized by their large size and long, horselike snout.
+Pinnipeds (Seals), continued

+Atlantic Gray Seal

+Halichoerus grypus atlantica < 10 feet ~ 900 pounds

+Gray seals are characterized by their large size and long, horselike snout.
 Their color patterns are similar to, but bolder than, harbor seals.
 Females are lighter in color and smaller than males.

-Gray seals are deep-diving pinnipeds with an extremely varied diet which differs by age, sex, season, and region.
-Click here for more information on gray seals
+Gray seals are deep-diving pinnipeds with an extremely varied diet which differs by age, sex, season, and region. check here if seen

-Hooded Seal Cystophora cristata < 9 feet ~ 900 pounds Click here for more information on arctic seals Like the harp seal, hooded seals inhabit the arctic and occasionally migrate to the waters of Long Island.
+Hooded Seal Cystophora cristata < 9 feet ~ 900 pounds check here if seen Like the harp seal, hooded seals inhabit the arctic and occasionally migrate to the waters of Long Island.
 Typically, it is juveniles more often than adults that are spotted in our waters.
 The hooded seal is large and is distinguished by an inflatable sac in the male's nostril that is used in courtship.
-Adults of both sexes have irregular black patches of fur over a silvery background, but juveniles are counter-shaded, consisting of a dark pattern on top (dorsal) and a light, cream or tan color below (ventral).
-From our colleagues at NOAA Fisheries New England/Mid-Atlantic:

-If you see seals on the beach, use the Rule of Thumb while watching seals to make sure you are giving them enough space: 1) Close one eye.
+Adults of both sexes have irregular black patches of fur over a silvery background, but juveniles are counter-shaded, consisting of a dark pattern on top (dorsal) and a light cream or tan color below (ventral).
+From our colleagues at NOAA Fisheries New England/Mid-Atlantic: If you see seals on the beach, use the Rule of Thumb while watching seals to make sure you are giving them enough space:

+1) Close one eye.

-- 2) Make a thumbs up and hold your thumb so it is in line with your vision and the seal. - 3) If you can see the seal from behind your thumb, you are too close so back up!
+2) Make a thumbs up and hold your thumb so it is in line with your vision and the seal.
+3) If you can see the seal from behind your thumb, you are too close, so back up!
 Spotting Spouts Have you ever wondered how naturalists can identify whales from a distance?
 The blow or "spout" (exhalation) of a whale varies in height, shape, and visibility by species.
 Fin whales produce a towering blow which can reach heights of 20 feet.
 In contrast, humpbacks produce a shorter, "bushier" blow similar in shape to a balloon.
 Minke whales produce an inconspicuous blow only 6 feet high.
-The blow of Right Whales is unique and distinctive; tall and "V-shaped, it can reach 15 feet in height.
-Wind, humidity, light conditions and animal activity can also influence spout characteristics and our ability to observe them.
+The blow of Right Whales is unique and distinctive; tall and "V"-shaped, it can reach 15 feet in height.
+Wind, humidity, light conditions, and animal activity can also influence spout characteristics and our ability to observe them.